 Stanford Abundance

 We are a group of students, faculty, and staff advancing the Abundance Agenda.
-We currently do this through organizing events to build community.
+We do this through education, engagement, and community.

 What We Have Organized

 1. A three-part speaker series attended by 60+ students.2.
 A private dinner co-hosted with the Stanford Institute for Economic Policy Research (SIEPR) for 20+ students, Abundance leaders, and SIEPR staff.3.
-A lobby day mobilization to Sacramento sponsored by CA YIMBY.4.
-A fireside chat at our late night cafe with Professor Neale Mahoney as part of Stanford Democracy Hub’s “Democracy in Crisis” series.5.
+A field trip to the Abundance book talk with Ezra Klein and Derek Thompson.4.
+A lobby day mobilization to Sacramento sponsored by CA YIMBY.5.
+A fireside chat at our late night cafe with Professor Neale Mahoney as part of Stanford Democracy Hub’s “Democracy in Crisis” series.6.
 A for-credit, sponsored course we taught on the movement, enrolling 20 students.Founded in January 2025, Stanford is the first chapter of the movement -- and we are just getting started :)

 Join Our Movement